Exploring Your Faith

 The Adult Faith Formation program’s goal is: To provide programs that are intellectually, spiritually and personally enriching and stimulating.
 Faith formation is the lifelong process of growing in our relationship with God, self, others, and all of creation.

 At St. Luke’s we believe that life-long learning is an integral part of our Christian life.
 It is important for growing in our relationship with God, self, and others.
 And one of our foundation principals is that we are never too old to learn.
-To support this, we offer a 9am Sunday Adult Faith Formation series that includes: book studies, guest speakers, and multimedia educational programs.
+To support this, we offer an Adult Faith Formation Series that includes: book studies, guest speakers, and multimedia educational programs.

-Sample topics from our Sunday morning series include:
+Sample topics from our Adult Faith Formation Series include:

 - Book Studies, including: